 Moving into the ’90’s, following a move east to Edinburgh, a chance meeting in a supermarket in Comely Bank saw Gordon hooking up with Mike in Identity Crisis.

-Renaldo McKim (Lead Guitar) joined Long Earth at the latter stages of the recording of the base tracks of our debut album “The Source” – just in time to weave his special brand of magic through the material and in plenty of time to start planning our next stage in the journey.
+Renaldo McKim (Guitar) joined Long Earth at the latter stages of the recording of the base tracks of our debut album “The Source” – Renaldo has played with many bands over the years, latterly with Suicide Underground and now Long Earth.

 Martin Haggarty (Lead Vocals) joined Long Earth in June 2018.
 Martin formed Glasgow “post punk” outfit Lost Weekends in 1983 during a Lou Reed/Iggy Pop phase before joining Abel Ganz for a brief spell and 5 or 6 gigs (1985?).
 He joined short-lived proggers Masque in 86 before forming Field of Vision 1987.
 After 4 years, FoV took a hiatus that lasted until 2013, when the 3 core members reformed to write new music, some of which featured on 2015’s Viccissitudes of Life EP, and 2016 single The Dagger.
 FoV continue to write and record as a studio-only project, but with a desire to return to live music and a surplus of musical ideas, the opportunity to join a couple of former bandmates in Long Earth was too good to resist.